kiwiz/opsweekly/README.md

 * `lib`: The path to the PHP file that contains your provider code, e.g. `providers/sleep/up.php`
 * You are also allowed to pass any other arbritray key/value pairs in.
 As the entire config array is passed to the plugin, you can retrieve any values that are applicable to Opsweekly as a whole, rather than per user (which are specified above)

+### Editor configuration
+In this section you can define and configure additional editors.
+To add an editor, first copy `editors/example.php` and implement both the `printEditor` and `formatEntry` methods.
+Next, add your editor to this array.

+The `$editors` array tells the app what editors are available.
+The following values are required for each entry:

+* `name`: A friendly display name for this editor.
+* `description`: A description of this editor.
+* `class`: The class name that implements this editor.
+* `lib`: The path to the PHP file that contains the code for this editor.

 ### Generic configuration
 There are a few other configuration options, which are documented in the example config file.
 Some highlights include: